acothaha/learning/data_engineering/de_zoomcamp_2023/notes/Week 4: Analytics Engineering.md

 ```
 - The tests are defined for a column in a specific table for a specific model
-- The are 2 tests in this YAML file: `unique` and `not_null`.
+- There are 2 tests in this YAML file: `unique` and `not_null`.
 Both are predefined by dbt.

 - `unique` checks whether all the values in the `tripid` column are unique
 - `not_null` checks whether all the values in the `tripid` column are not null
 - Both tests will return a warning in the command line interface if they detect an error

-Here's what the not_null will compile to in SQL query form:
+Here's what the `not_null` will compile to in SQL query form:

 ```SQL
 select *